President of Austria: Dissolution of State Legislatures

 The president can dissolve every State Legislature at the request of Cabinet and with the consent of the Federal Council.
 However, the president may only do so once for the same reason.
 The Federal Council must agree to the dissolution with a two-thirds supermajority.
 The delegation of the state whose legislature is to be dissolved, may not partake in the vote.

 The dissolution of a State Legislature is viewed as an encroachment on federalism, as national authorities breach the autonomy and self-governance of the states.
 To date, this power has never been used.

 Emergency decrees

 The president is authorized to rule by emergency decree in times of crisis.
 The Constitution states as follow:

-To ward off irreparable damages to the general public, at a time where the National Council is not in session and cannot be convened in time, at the request of the Cabinet, and with the assent of the Standing Subcommittee of the Principal Committee of the National Council, the president is empowered to adopt provisional regulations that have the force of law.
+To ward off irreparable damages to the general public, at a time when the National Council is not in session and cannot be convened in time, at the request of the Cabinet, and with the assent of the Standing Subcommittee of the Principal Committee of the National Council, the president is empowered to adopt provisional regulations that have the force of law.

 Emergency decrees cannot alter the Constitution or essential laws.
 As soon as the National Council is in session again, it must approve or invalidate active emergency decrees.
 The power to rule by decree has never been used.